eddiechen-star/ML-solubility-predictor/README.md

 If you find any improvements or any bugs in the code, please tell me.

+# Change Log

+- Created a "Classifying" file to determine whether a user input is a SMILE or molecule name to fix the bug where "cco" was passing as a molecule name.

+- Added a "Featuring" file to bump the R2 score from around a 70 to a 90, the mean absolute error from 60 to 50, and the mean squared error from 70 to 60.

+- Fixed a weird bug where the SMILE for amygdalin was returning None by using: from urllib.parse import quote, url = f"https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/smiles/{quote(smile)}/cids/JSON".

+- Made the model understand miscibility by adding an if statement to see if the predicted log s is more than or equal to -0.5.

 # Installation

 ML Solubility Predictor requires: